MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/prevent-windows-store-lm-hash-password.md

 ---
 title: Prevent Windows from storing an LM hash of the password in AD and local SAM databases
-description: Provides three methods to prevent Windows from storing a LAN manager hash of your password in Active Directory and local SAM databases. ms.date: 09/08/2020
+description: Provides three methods to prevent Windows from storing a LAN manager hash of your password. ms.date: 09/08/2020
 author: Deland-Han
 ms.author: delhan